gatsbyjs/gatsby/docs/docs/plugins.md

 ## Locally defined plugins

-When you want to work on a new plugin, or maybe write one that is only relevant to your specific use-case, a locally defined plugin is more convinient than having to create an NPM package for it.
+When you want to work on a new plugin, or maybe write one that is only relevant to your specific use-case, a locally defined plugin is more convenient than having to create an NPM package for it.

 You can place the code in the `plugins` folder in the root of your project like